MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`configuration`** - **Build configuration**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Build configuration against which the tests should be reported.
-If you have defined a variable for configuration in your build task, use that here.
+Specifies the build configuration against which the tests should be reported.
+If you have defined a variable for configuration in your build task, use that with this input.
 <!-- :::editable-content-end::: -->
 <br>